-The HTSB also adopted the National Model Code of Ethics for Educators (MCEE) for use by Hawaii preparation programs to help prepare teacher candidates for challenging issues they may face in their careers.
-HTSB staff continues to offer training in the MCEE, as is the National Education Association, which offers free training to its state affiliate members.
+HTSB also adopted the latest revision of the national Model Code of Ethics for Educators (MCEE) for use by Hawai'i preparation programs to help prepare teacher candidates for challenging issues they may face in their careers.
+HTSB staff continues to offer training in the MCEE.